White-fronted honeyeater: Behaviour

 The white-fronted honeyeater moves quickly throughout landscapes; foraging for food and avoiding predators.
-The species regularly frequents tall shrub species, such as Eremophilia shrubs and flowering mallee plants.
+The species regularly frequents tall shrub species, such as Eremophila shrubs and flowering mallee plants.

 White-fronted honeyeaters breed in small colonies.
-This process ensures that white-fronted honeyeaters can warn their neighbours of the same species, of potential predators when they are at their most vulnerable.
-The female white-fronted honeyeater constructs their nest from materials that are easy to find within their landscape, that can add support and structure to the nest.
-Materials include a range of organic matter such as grasses, spider webs, roots, bark and plant stems.
-These materials are woven together to create a cup-like nest and is then lined with an extra layer to provide warmth and comfort to the chicks.
+This process ensures that white-fronted honeyeaters can warn their neighbours of the same species of potential predators when they are at their most vulnerable.
+The female white-fronted honeyeater constructs their nest from materials that are easy to find within their landscape, and that can add support and structure to the nest.
+These materials include a range of organic matter such as grasses, spider webs, roots, bark and plant stems.
+They are woven together to create a cup-like nest which is then lined with an extra layer to provide warmth and comfort to the chicks.
 This nest lining is composed of a mix of wool, cotton threads, fur and plant material.
 Nests are generally constructed in the lower branches of shrubs.

 The female white-fronted honeyeaters nurtures and broods the eggs, providing warmth and safety.
 When the eggs hatch, both the female and male white-fronted honeyeaters work tirelessly to provide sufficient food for their young.